-Jefferson County Library Foundation (the "Foundation") is a separately incorporated public foundation whose board of directors in appointed by the Trustees of Jefferson County Public Library.
-The Foundation provides aid, assistance and financial support to the Jefferson County Public Library.
+Jefferson County Library Foundation (the "Foundation") is a separately incorporated public foundation whose new board candidates are elected to the Board of Directors through majority vote at a regular Board of Directors meeting represented by a quorum.
+The Board of Directors includes the Executive Director of the Jefferson County Public Library; the Chairperson of the Friends Council and at least one of the Board of Trustees of the Library.
+The Foundation shall have between seven and fifteen board members.
+The Foundation provides aid, assistance and financial support to the Jefferson County Public Library (the "Library").
 The Foundation's two major programs are Literacy and Reading, which benefits the community through literacy and other various programs, and Volunteer Support, which provides oversight and recognition of the Friends of the Jefferson County Public Library membership group and other volunteers that assist with the Foundation's programs.
 The majority of the Foundation's revenue is derived from used book sales and contributions.